Jayden McGowan: Boston College

 McGowan initially decided to transfer to play for the South Carolina Gamecocks.
 However, he later flipped his commitment to play for the Boston College Eagles.

 On December 3, 2024, McGowan announced that he would enter the transfer portal for the second time.

 Charlotte

 On January 10, 2025, McGowan announced that he would transfer to University of North Carolina Charlotte 49ers.

+On January 12, 2026, McGowan announced that he would enter the transfer portal for the third time.

+Baylor

+On April 25, 2026, McGowan announced that he would transfer to Baylor University.